 This post may contain affiliate links.
 Please see our disclosure policy.

 Olive oil soap can be made with just a few simple ingredients and will leave your skin soft, cleansed, and hydrated.
-We will also be adding color to create a decorative swirl soap with tutorials.
+This is such a fun tutorial for rainbow swirl soap bars that are surprisingly easy to make!

-Making soap is so satisfying and borderline addicting I can’t say I didn’t warn you!
+Making soap is so satisfying and borderline addicting; you can’t say I didn’t warn you!
 Even after years of creating my own soaps, like my baby soap bar recipe and my homemade tallow soap, I still get excited to try new recipes.

 I started off by making melt and pour soap bars and slowly became more adventurous as my confidence built until I was making cold process soap like my chamomile soap recipe.